On the Hedging of Options On Exploding Exchange Rates

-In this section, we introduce the probabilistic framework of this paper and prove various mathematical tools that we later shall rely on.
-Most importantly, we present the construction of a probability measure $\widehat{\Q}$ corresponding to a change of num\'eraire technique.
+In this section, given a probability measure $\Q$, we construct and discuss a new probability measure $\widehat{\Q}$ corresponding to a density process that follows local martingale dynamics only and is allowed to hit zero.
 It is helpful to interpret the notation of this section in a financial context.
-We shall introduce a stochastic process $X$, which later on will be interpreted as an exchange rate, for example the price of one Euro in Dollars.
-For sake of simplicity, we shall assume that the interest rates are zero both in the domestic (Dollar) and in the foreign economy (Euro), such that $X$ represents the (Dollar-) price process of a traded asset, namely the European money market account.
-A probability measure $\Q$ will represent the risk-neutral measure corresponding to the Dollar-num\'eraire.
-In the following sections, the measure $\widehat{\Q}$ then will be interpreted as the risk-neutral measure corresponding to the Euro-num\'eraire.
+Towards this end, we interpret $X$ as an exchange rate, for example, the price of one Euro in Dollars.
+Then $\Q$ represents the risk-neutral measure corresponding to the Dollar-num\'eraire and $\widehat{\Q}$ the risk-neutral measure corresponding to the Euro-num\'eraire.